VigneshDerangula/Drug_Safety_and_Supply_Chain_Analytics_AWS_and_AI_Platform-/README.md

 top and turn the data into decisions.
 A parallel Lambda path triages new safety reports the moment they land, because drug-safety signals can't wait for the nightly batch.

-Built to mirror the kind of data engineering work behind pharma analytics teams — the AWS stack, orchestration, and governed-data practices referenced in Merck & Co.–style Data Engineer job
-descriptions: **S3, Glue, Lambda, Redshift, IAM, Airflow, dbt, CI/CD, and applied ML on top of it all.**

 ## Why this project exists

 Pharma data platforms live under three constraints that shaped every design decision here: